The Crying Game

 A critical and commercial success, The Crying Game won the BAFTA Award for Best British Film as well as the Academy Award for Best Original Screenplay, alongside Oscar nominations for Best Picture, Best Director, Best Actor for Rea, Best Supporting Actor for Davidson, and Best Film Editing.
 In 1999, the British Film Institute named it the 26th-greatest British film of all time.
+The film is notable for a plot twist in which the transgender identity of the character Dil is revealed through a nude scene.